 If you choose cremation, you can decide to have the ashes placed in one or several urns or you can have the ashes spread at a location of your choosing after the Life Celebration.

 Your loved one's Life Celebration can take place in our Chapel, at your church or another location of your choosing.
 There truly is no "traditional" service anymore.
 You can create a celebration that is whatever you want it to be.
-What's important is that the service you create is personalized to the individual to truly create a uniquely memorable and enriching occasion.
+What's important is that the service you create is personalized to the individual to truly create a uniquely.